coding-in-the-wild/just-login-core/README.md

 ###jlc.isAuthenticated(sessionId, cb)

-calls the callback with null or a contact address if authenticated
+Calls the callback with null or a contact address if authenticated

+Example of an authenticated user (a user who was logged in previously)

+	jlc.isAuthenticated("previouslyLoggedInSessionId", function(err, contactAddress) {
+		if (!err)
+			console.log(contactAddress) //logs: "fake@example.com"
+	})

+Example of an unauthenticated user (a user who was NOT logged in previously)

+	jlc.isAuthenticated("notPreviouslyLoggedInSessionId", function(err, contactAddress) {
+		if (!err)
+			console.log(contactAddress) //logs: ""
+	})

 ###jlc.beginAuthentication(sessionId, contactAddress)

-Emits an event with a secret token and the contact address, so somebody can go send a message to that address
+Emits an event with a secret token and the contact address, so somebody can go send a message to that address.

+	var emitAuth = jlc.beginAuthentication("wantToLogInSessionId", "fake@example.com")
+	emitAuth.on('authentication initiated', function(authInit) {
+		console.log(authInit.token)     //logs the secret token
+		console.log(authInit.sessionId) //logs the session id
+	})

 (Suggestion: use the [Just-Login-Emailer](https://github.com/coding-in-the-wild/just-login-emailer) or my fork of the same [emailer](https://github.com/ArtskydJ/just-login-emailer) for this.)